ConservationInternational/cplus-plugin/docs/user/manual/calculation-and-formula.md

 &emsp;&emsp;&nbsp;&nbsp;&nbsp; *n* is the number of pathways.

-- Now that the pathways have been summed for the activity, the result needs to be normalized
+- Now that the pathways have been summed for the activity, the result needs to be normalised
-- The Suitability index and the Carbon coefficient then needs to be taken into account after the normalized raster has been created
+- The Suitability index and the Carbon coefficient then needs to be taken into account after the normalised raster has been created
 - This calculation is shown in **Equation 4**